MarioMingarro/ClimaRep/README.md

 <img src="man/figures/F_6.jpeg" alt="bin_rep" width="600">

-*Figure 6: Example of binary representativeness raster for Pol_1, showing cells classified as represented (value 1).*
+*Figure 6: Example of binary representativeness raster for Pol_1, showing cells classified as representetive (value 1).*

 ### 3. Estimate change in climate representativeness.
 To estimate how **Representativeness Changes**, a future climate scenario is required.